-The following part is for real estate agents or sellers who are interested in buying a drone to capture aerial photos and produce videos, serving to make their property listings more appealing.
+The following part is for real estate agents or sellers who are interested in buying a drone to capture aerial photos and produce videos, with the purpose to make their property listings more appealing.
 Generally speaking, more costly drones will take better photos and movies, come with more bells while flying for longer distances and duration.
-However, it is advisable that you make clear about specs to opt out the best drone for real estate.
+However, it is advisable that you make clear about specs to opt-out the best drone for real estate.

 1. Purchase Spare Batteries

 Like any electronic devices, a drone will soon use up energy.
-The maximum flight time between charges is confined to about 30 minutes, applied to the best models.
+The maximum flight time between charges is confined to about 30 minutes, in case of the best models.
 Thus, don’t count out the cost of spare batteries when it comes to buying a drone.

 2. Go for Brushless Motors

 This item usually shows up in any listing available.
-When compared to brushed motors, brushless ones, though more expensive, provide smoother operation and run for longer duration.
-This means that there is no need for frequent replacement.
+When compared to brushed motors, brushless ones, though more expensive, provide smoother operation and run for a longer duration.
+Therefore, there is no need for frequent replacement.

 3. Choose the Right Digital Camera

-The camera specs greatly decide the quality of the footage.
-Before purchasing, detect the integrated camera’s photo and video resolution.
+The camera specs decide greatly the quality of the footage.
+Before the purchase, detect the integrated camera’s photo and video resolution.
 Many decent-size models offer built-in cameras while some make it possible to attach your camera to the drone.
 Hence, you can consider affording a camera of your own that can take high-resolution videos and photos.